LeonAksman/lpr/README.md

 It may have dependencies on some MathWorks toolboxes.
 Those dependencies are not strictly necessary.
 If they pose a problem for you, please contact me.

+LICENSE

+This toolbox is licensed under GPLv3.
+Please see the LICENSE.txt file included.

 CONTACT